Student use their makerspace tools to build a solar car chassis.

 One of the most popular classroom activities conducted by The Clean Energy Ambassadors has been the solar car derby.
-Students experiment with different arrangements of solar panels on different car chassis.
+Student experiment with different arrangements of solar panels on different car chassis.
 By the end of a busy event we found our cars were often wrecked.
 Motors broke loose, leads ripped from motors, and clip leads lost.
 Also we found students had a great interest in customizing the car beyond what our pre-built chasses allowed.
-So we asked high school intern Robert Winton to design a durable, modular car that we could use for our events and that could be 3D printed at school maker spaces.
+So asked high school intern Robert Winton to design a durable, modular car that we could use for our events and that could be 3D printed at school maker spaces.
 The SolarModCar was born.

 - Frame- two ¼ “ hardwood dowels provides the strong structure on which the modules can be slid.
 This allow you have a very short car or very long car with multiple support and extra modules.